code-newbies/python-thursday-adventure/README.md

 ## Getting Started

 ### Tech requirements
-You'll need to have installed Python 3(?) to begin.
-The tl;dr instructions: head to [python.org](https://www.python.org/downloads/), download and install the latest 3.x.x version for your operating system, ???, profit.
+You'll need to have installed Python 3 to begin.
+The TL;DR instructions: head to [python.org](https://www.python.org/downloads/), download and install the latest 3.x.x version for your operating system, ???, profit.
 For more detailed instructions, links are provided below.

 - Mac: [here](http://www.diveintopython3.net/installing-python.html#macosx) or [here](http://en.wikibooks.org/wiki/Non-Programmer%27s_Tutorial_for_Python_3/Intro#Mac_users)